 For information on making a food donation, contact:

 The Greater Boston Food Bank will distribute your donation to our hundreds of member agencies throughout eastern Massachusetts.
-The result is that your donation becomes part of a comprehensive solution that feeds as many as 545,000 in our community.
+The result is that your donation becomes part of a comprehensive solution that feeds over 500,000 in our community.

 Retail Donation Program

 The Greater Boston Food Bank partners with local retailers.
 The Retail Donation Program began in the fall of 2009 with 12 stores.
 It has now expanded to 65 stores with 5 local retailers.
 The current program focuses on meats - beef, pork, veal, poultry and packaged deli meats.
 All are frozen prior to expiration and picked up either on a weekly or bi-weekly basis.

 Retail size meat and deli products are some of the more difficult for the food bank to source and are highly desirable to our agencies.

 Retailers have seen the advantage to partnering with us at the store level - from the impact on their local communities, to the enthusiasm expressed by their team members as the program continues to grow.

 We have strategically added new stores in areas that we have existing or new opportunities for pick ups and deliveries to maximize our transportation to the fullest potential.
 Two temperature controlled vehicles are on the road daily making stops at retail stores after they deliver to our agencies.